Attempting Transdisciplinary Research

 - Biological clock and compass interactions.

-- The similarities between the properties of biological semiconductors and materials under investigation in quantum biology.
+- The similarities between the properties of organic and biological semiconductors and materials under investigation in quantum biology.

 - How quantum and classical/reaction diffusion oscillations might interact within biology and beyond.